Weather update for Lahore

-Pakistan Meteorological Department (PMD) has predicted another monsoon spell in the country while hot and humid weather is expected in Lahore and most districts of the province on Saturday.
+Pakistan Meteorological Department (PMD) has predicted another monsoon spell in parts of Pakistan while hot and humid weather is expected in Lahore and most districts of the region on Monday.

-Met Office said rain-wind thundershower is likely in Lahore, Sialkot, Narowal, Gujranwala, Gujrat, Mandi Bahauddin, Rawalpindi, Murree and Galliyat, and other regions in the coming days.
+Met Office said oppressive weather is expected in metropolis.
+However, the country’s second largest city can witness rain-wind thundershower and heavy falls may also occur at isolated places during the period.

-On Saturday, the minimum temperature of the city is likely to drop to 28C, and mercury can go up to 37.
-Winds are expected to blow at 9km/h.
+On Monday, the minimum temperature of the city is likely to drop to 34C, and mercury can go up to 38.
+Winds are expected to blow at 21km/h.

-Air Quality of the provincial capital worsened to 130, which is Very Unhealthy.
+Air Quality of the provincial capital worsened to 120, which is Unhealthy.
 Health effects will be immediately felt by sensitive groups and should avoid outdoor activity.

 Some individuals are likely to experience difficulty breathing and throat irritation; consider staying indoors and rescheduling outdoor activities.

+PMD predicted moderate to heavy falls in local Nullahs streams of Kashmir, Gilgit-Baltistan, Chitral, Dir, Swat, Kohistan, Shangla, Buner, Manshera, Abbottabad, Rawalpindi/Islamabad from 14th to 16th August.

+Moderate to heavy rains may cause urban flooding in low lying areas of Islamabad, Rawalpindi, Lahore, Gujranwala, Sialkot and surroundings on 14th & 15th August and may trigger landslides in the vulnerable areas of Murree, Galliyat, Kashmir, Gilgit Baltistan and hilly areas of Khyber Pakhtunkhwa during the wet spell.

-PMD predicted moist currents from the Arabian Sea are penetrating in upper parts of the country.
-A shallow westerly wave is also present in upper parts of the country.
+Moist currents from Arabian Sea are penetrating in upper parts of the country.
+A westerly wave is also present in upper parts of the country.

-Hot and humid weather is expected in most parts of the country.
-However, rain-wind/thundershower is expected at isolated places in northeast Punjab, Pothohar region, Islamabad, upper Khyber Pakhtunkhwa, and Kashmir.
+Met Office predicted rain-wind, and thundershower in Upper Punjab, Pothohar region, Islamabad, upper Khyber Pakhtunkhwa, Gilgit Baltistan and Kashmir.
+Heavyfalls may also occur at isolated places in upper Punjab, Pothohar region, upper Khyber Pakhtunkhwa and Kashmir during the period.

-Hot and humid weather prevailed over most parts of the country.
-However, isolated rain-thundershower occurred in northeast Punjab, Gilgit Baltistan, and Kashmir.

 Source: Forex Association of Pakistan. (last update 09:00 AM)